 Place it on the top shelf and set a timer for 1 minute.
 Take the cake out and draw crosses horizontally and vertically again.
 Return to the oven for 1 minute, and repeat this step 3 times in total.
 This will help create a thicker crust on top.

-Finally, reduce the heat to 160°C (320°F) and bake for another 30-40 minutes or until a skewer comes out clean.
+After 7 minutes, reduce the heat to 160°C (320°F) and bake for another 30-40 minutes or until a skewer comes out clean.
+Check it around the 25 minute mark to be safe, over baking will make it dry.

 Once the cake has rested for 12-24 hours, trim the edges.